JNRowe/vim-configs/dein.rst

         \ 'on_event': 'InsertEnter',
     \ })

+..

-Cute conceal support for Python
+    “Cute conceal support for Python”

 .. code-block:: vim